Driving advice Parking tickets in Scotland and NI

 In some parts of Scotland (mainly outside the larger cities), parking is still controlled by the police, and breaches are a criminal offence, so police officers or police traffic wardens will issue Fixed Penalty Notices.

 Elsewhere, the situation is the same as in England and Wales.
-Appeals against Penalty Charge Notice parking tickets issued by councils in Scotland are dealt with by the Scottish Parking Appeals Service.
+Appeals against Penalty Charge Notice parking tickets issued by councils in Scotland are dealt with by the Parking and Bus Lane Tribunal for Scotland (formerly the Scottish Parking Appeals Service).

-The Scottish Parking Appeals Service does not have a website, but you can contact them by phone on 0131 221 0409
+The Parking and Bus Lane Tribunal for Scotland does not have a website, but you can contact them by phone on 0131 221 0409